aretheregods/tre-malenki-slova/README.md

-Progressive offline-first web app using web audio api to play back and distort sound and display a frequency wave.
+Progressive offline-first web app using web audio api to play back and distort sound and display a frequency wave with the web canvas api.
 Uses service worker and an app manifest for offline-first functionality on user's devices.